-time in the enemy's hands, reap the advantages of any captures which happen to be made by us.
+I wish you had not waited for returns of the militia to furnish me with a state of the troops in that quarter; and, if you do not get them in before you receive this, you will please to let me have an accurate return of the Continental troops alone, it being absolutely necessary that I should know the strength of your command as soon as possible.
+I congratulate you on the success of your two little parties against the enemy, which I dare say will prevent their making so extensive excursions for some time at least.
+One circumstance however I cannot avoid taking notice of, that our officers, who have been but a very short time in the enemy's hands, reap the advantages of any captures which happen to be made by us.
 This must not be practised in future, as it is the height of injustice, and will, if continued, draw upon us the censures of the officers, who have been for a long time suffering all the rigors of a severe captivity.
 The proper mode of proceeding is, to deliver them into the hands of the commissary of prisoners, who must be best acquainted with the propriety of complying with the claims of our officers in their hands.
 I shall represent your situation, in the money way, to the paymaster-general, and order such measures to be taken as may relieve you.
 I am, Sir, &c.

 Your two letters of the 24th instant came to hand.
 Before the receipt of the first I had written to you upon the subject contained in it, in consequence of your letter to the commanding officer at Lancaster, which had been transmitted to me.
 As that will inform you fully respecting the British officers and clothing, I will not trouble you with a repetition of the matter.
-I must observe, however, that the num-

-1 &quot;This evening I have received a letter from Lieutenant-Colonel Smith at Lancaster, advising me of the confinement of the British officers, who were going with the clothing and medicine for the prisoners in our hands.
-This measure I consider rather unfortunate, as they came out by my permission, and in consequence of a stipulation between myself and General Howe.
-The officers are a Hessian and British regimental quartermaster, and a doctor and two mates.
-They had passports signed by one of my aids, who met ber of officers and men, who came out, does not appear to me so very extraordinary, considering the various duties they have to perform, and the amount of wagons and necessaries they have in charge. officers are under parole, and the party unarmed, nor will the state of this army admit large escorts to be detached; and if it were much more respectable, I should apprehend two officers sufficient to attend the flag.
-I should have been happy, if the officers and clothing had not been seized, as it destroys that confidence, which should ever be had in passports, and involves the consequences of a delicate nature. answer to the last clause of your letter, respecting the detention of the clothing, I refer you to my letter of yesterday, by which you will perceive, that there is a particular agreement between General Howe and myself, under the sanction of which they came out.
+1 I must observe, however, that the number of officers and men, who came out, does not appear to me so very extraordinary, considering the various duties they have to perform, and the amount of wagons and necessaries they have in charge.
+The officers are under parole, and the party unarmed, nor will the state of this army admit large escorts to be detached; and if it were much more respectable, I should apprehend two officers sufficient to attend the flag.
+I should have been happy, if the officers and clothing had not been seized, as it destroys that confidence, which should ever be had in passports, and involves the consequences of a delicate nature.
+In answer to the last clause of your letter, respecting the detention of the clothing, I refer you to my letter of yesterday, by which you will perceive, that there is a particular agreement between General Howe and myself, under the sanction of which they came out.